Panic attack vs anxiety attack: 4 key differences to tell them apart

 • Sweating, shaking, or chills

-Other common characteristics of an anxiety include:
+Other common characteristics of anxiety include:

 • rapid breathing (hyperventilation)